 Grant S. Snell Partner

 Grant S. Snell is a Partner in the firm's Kalispell Commercial Department.
 He has a broad-based practice serving individual and business clients with a variety of personal and commercial legal needs.
-Specifically, his practice focuses on trust and estate planning and administration, which includes tax planning, special needs planning, long-term care planning, business succession planning, and charitable giving.
+Specifically, his practice focuses on trust and estate planning and administration, which includes tax planning, special needs planning, long-term care planning, business succession planning, charitable giving, and all aspects of probate including mineral probate.
 His practice also focuses on guardianship and conservatorship, business entity formation, executive compensation plans, business transactions, and real estate transactions.

 - Business Entity Formation

 - Business Law & Governance

 - Business Succession Planning

 - Charitable Giving

 - Estate, Gift & Generation Skipping Transfer Tax